Got this question from an aspiring copywriter the other day:

 You should be able to use your copywriting skills to write a killer resume and job application for pretty much any other job you want to apply for.

-But it shouldn’t be too hard.
+It shouldn’t be too hard.
 99% of applicants for ANY job don’t know what you know about the art of persuasion and salesmanship.
 You have a massive advantage.

 Again, this is a last resort, but it is an option if you’re serious about copywriting.